 Moses tells them how their parents wanted to send spies into the land.
 Moses says he thought it was a good idea, so he did it, and that, of course, was the fateful moment of unbelief that sent the Israelites into 40 years of trial and tribulation in the wilderness.
 They were following human wisdom.

 There’s nothing wrong with wisdom.
 Wisdom is wise.
-The book of Proverbs is basically human wisdom, observations about the world.
-The book may have been God-inspired, but it’s still mostly on a human level.
+The book of Proverbs is partly human wisdom, observations about the world.

 When does human wisdom go wrong?
 When it’s the end all, be all.
 When it’s the thing you are obeying and submitting to.
 The human brain is not something to be worshipped.
 I have heard Christians say that God gave us our minds and logic so we can use them to know what God wants us to do.
 That’s only true if we are also submitting our minds and intellect to God.
 The human intellect thought up racial supremacy based on human reasoning built on the scientific reasoning behind natural selection and survival of the fittest.
 Humans are flawed.